"Justice remains the greatest power on earth. To that power alone will we submit." -President Harry S. Truman

 You often forget how fragile life is until you lose someone you hold dear.
 These losses are even more traumatic when they result from a negligent or careless action.
 One moment of inattention while driving a vehicle or on a construction site and a person’s life, family, and legacy are changed forever.
 When that happens, it’s the family of the deceased who are left reeling in the aftermath.

-Our firm, Martinez, Hart, Thompson & Sanchez, P.C., understands how damaging wrongful death truly is.
+Our firm, Martinez, Hart, Sanchez & Romero, P.C., understands how damaging wrongful death truly is.
 Along with the emotional impact of losing a loved one, there is also the financial impact: How will you take care of your family?
 How will you cover end of life medical care and funeral expenses?
 How can you afford to put your kids through college?
 How will you cope with the lost companionship, love, and shared memories?

 Before a wrongful death claim can be filed, you must determine whether you’re permitted to do so.
 In New Mexico, only a personal representative can file a wrongful death claim on behalf of the decedent’s estate.
 Appointing a personal representative is the first step towards developing the case against the wrongful actor.
 Our attorneys are happy to meet with you to discuss this process in greater detail.